 Safety is at the core of all our operations.
-We have recorded incident-free operations with zero fatalities and zero LTI frequency rate for more than 3 years (as of March 2018).
-The port has embraced APM Terminals’ goal of eliminating workplace accidents and instituting best practices to ensure safety throughout its operations.
+APM Terminals Pipavav has recorded incident-free operations with zero fatalities and zero Lost Time Injuries (LTI) for more than 1000 days (as of September 2021).
 The port has embarked on APM Terminals’ designated Safety initiatives to ensure maximum safety with collaborative efforts in: transportation, suspended loads and lifting, working at heights, stored energy and control of contractors.
+The highest level of safety is the result of the continuous training, monitoring, and supervising of all operations as well as employees’ proactive initiatives to embrace safety as way of life.

 We have set a number of key performance indicators (KPIs) that measure safety performance, both in terms of personal safety [safety of our employees and any other people who could be affected by our activities] and in terms of the safe design, operation and maintenance of our facilities.